GeysaFernandes/LakeWater/README.md

 ## Methods
 ###Main methods

-1. k-d Tree: k-d Tree is the standard method to find the nearest neighbors.
+1. k-d Tree

+    • is the standard method to find the nearest neighbors.

 ###Supportive methods

+1. Feature Vector

-1. Feature Vector: The feature vector is a score vector for all possible combinations of the nucleobases arranged in groups of k bases.
+    • The feature vector is a score vector for all possible combinations of the nucleobases arranged in groups of k bases.
 Advised by Dr. Putonti we arrange the nucleotides by 3, 4 or 6.

-2. PCA - Principal Component Analysis: We used PCA as a dimensionality reduction method
+2. PCA - Principal Component Analysis

+    • We used PCA as a dimensionality reduction method

 ## Files
 ### lake_water_accuracy_test.ipynb